The papaya is an incredibly healthy tropical fruit.

 - Salad: Chop papaya and avocado into cubes, add diced cooked chicken and dress with olive oil and vinegar.

-- Dessert: Combine the chopped fruit with 2 tablespoons of chia seeds, 1 cup almond milk and 1 teaspoon vanilla.
+- Dessert: Combine the chopped fruit with 2 tablespoons (28 grams) of chia seeds, 1 cup (240 ml) of almond milk and 1/4 teaspoon of vanilla.
 Mix well and refrigerate before eating.

-Bottom Line: Papaya is a delicious fruit that is best when ripe.
-It can be eaten as is or combined with other foods in recipes.
+Summary Papaya is a delicious fruit that is best enjoyed ripe.
+It can be eaten alone or easily combined with other foods.

 Papaya is rich in valuable nutrients and has a delicious taste.

-Its strong antioxidant properties may help reduce your risk of many diseases, especially the ones that tend to come with age, such as heart disease and cancer.
+Its powerful antioxidants like lycopene may reduce your risk of many diseases — especially ones that tend to come with age, such as heart disease and cancer.

 It may also defend against the visible signs of aging, helping your skin remain smooth and youthful.

-To experience the many benefits of papaya, consider adding this healthy and delicious fruit to your diet.
+Try adding this healthy and delicious fruit to your diet today.